What Are RPC Nodes and Endpoints in Blockchain in 2025

 What Is the Difference Between RPC Endpoint and Node?

-RPC endpoints are specific addresses or URLs through which you can access the Remote Procedure Call functionality provided by a node.
+RPC endpoints are specific addresses or URLs through which you can access the Remote Procedure Call functionality provided by a blockchain node.
 These endpoints act as entry points for making RPC requests to interact with the node’s services and functionalities remotely.
-For example, blockchain nodes like Ethereum, RPC endpoints allow you to programmatically communicate with the node to perform various operations on the network.
-Each RPC endpoint typically corresponds to a specific set of functions or procedures that the node supports, such as:

 What are the Nuances of RPC Nodes?